 Although there have been strides in recent years in people feeling more comfortable sharing their personal experiences and reaching out for support, there is still a lot of stigma associated with mental health.

 Mental Health Awareness Week helps open the conversation and normalise mental health which we feel is the first step to making progress.
 As more people feel they are able to talk about their experiences they can get the support they need.
 It also helps press the message that we all have our own experiences with mental health difficulties.

-This year’s Mental Health Awareness Week theme is anxiety, why is it important to spread awareness of anxiety?
+Why is it important to spread awareness of anxiety?

 We know how isolating anxiety can be so we feel that spreading awareness is so important as it helps people know that they are not alone.
 Another important aspect s that not everyone is aware that what they are experiencing is anxiety.
 People are often surprised at how physical anxiety symptoms can be and it is not uncommon for people to think these symptoms are related to a different condition.
 This can lead to misdiagnosis and result in people missing out on support.